-Opened in fall 2010, the Gerald C. Baines Centre for Translational Cancer Research is home to some of the brightest minds and best technology dedicated to translational cancer research.
+Launched in 2010, the Gerald C. Baines Centre for Translational Cancer Research is home to some of the brightest minds and best technology dedicated to translational cancer research.

-Also known as “lab-to-bedside” or “bench-to-bedside” research, translational research bridges the gap between scientific discovery and patient care by identifying significant, current research projects and applying that knowledge to benefit real patients right here in our community and around the world.
+Also known as bench-to-bedside research, translational research bridges the gap between science and patient care by identifying current, significant research projects and applying that knowledge to benefit real patients right here in our community and around the world.

 Philanthropic support will help London Regional Cancer Program (LRCP) provide the best possible care today, improve care for tomorrow and diminish the need for care in the future.